-Last night I got to speak to a great group of graduating seniors at a local church.
-I challenged them to consider the question: “What will you do to live a life that matters”?
-I conceded it’s not a particularly novel question, but it is an important one.
-We looked at a few narratives of people that lived life that made a difference, and how ultimately, our lives will matter most if we made an impact for Christ’s sake and not for our own.
+As I speak to graduating seniors, I challenge them to consider the question: "What will you do to live a life that matters"?
+I know it's not a particularly original question, but it is an important one.
+We look at a few narratives of people that lived a life that made a difference, and how ultimately, our lives will matter most if we made an impact for Christ's sake and not for our own.

-I then tried to leave these graduating seniors with some practical advice.
-I tried to answer the “how” of living a life that matters, a life that ultimately makes a difference.
-I broke it down into three points.
-I thought I’d share them with you in case you wanted to pass them along to a graduate you know.
+Then I leave these graduating seniors with some practical advice.
+I answer the "how" of living a life that matters, a life that ultimately makes a difference.
+I brake it down into three points.
+I want to share them with you in case you wanted to pass them along to the graduates in your sphere of influence.

 To live a life that matters, we must: